i2pchat/i2pchat-flutter/howto-build-android.md

-# Building EasyWallet for Android
+# Building FossWallet for Android

 ## Requirements and Setup

-The following are the system requirements to build EasyWallet for your Android device.
+The following are the system requirements to build FossWallet for your Android device.

  * Ubuntu >= 16.04
  * Android SDK 28